jenkins-infra/backend-commit-history-parser/README.md

 Run `generate-backporting-announcement <next_lts_version>` to open mail client with message template.
 Check and amend the content as needed.
 Send.

-### Perform LTS RC release

-`publish-lts-rc` command gets the core built, gpg signed and uploaded to the distributon server.

 ### Announce RC testing started

-Run `generate-rc-announcement <next_lts_version>` to open mail client with message template.
-Check and amend the content as needed.
-Note the bits needs to be published first.
+Create a new post on the [Jenkins Developer mailing list](https://groups.google.com/g/jenkinsci-dev), like https://groups.google.com/g/jenkinsci-dev/c/sFdQNa0StR4/m/3nnVaHBUEAAJ.
+Ensure to include the link to the incremental and use the correct release date.
+Dates can be found on the [Jenkins calendar](https://www.jenkins.io/events/).